 Welcome to Masters Events - a brand new vision

 Welcome to Masters Events, a site designed for sports participants of any ability over the age of 35.
-Our aim is to promote events across all sports and to be a one stop shop for anyone interested in participating in multi-sports events such as the 2015 European Masters Games and the 2017 World Masters Games, or individual sport events such as the World Masters Athletics in Lyon 2015, etc.
+Our aim is to promote events across all sports and to be an essential resource for anyone interested in participating in multi-sports events such as the 2015 European Masters Games and the 2017 World Masters Games, or individual sport events such as the World Masters Athletics in Lyon 2015, etc.

 We aim to work closely with the National Bodies of the various sports to bring you as much information as possible and we invite all Masters Sports organisers, stakeholders, media, commercial partners and, most of all participants to engage with us.
-We are also at work in our local community promoting sport participation for all.
+We are also at work in our local community in Kent, UK, promoting sport participation and health improvement for all.

 Masters Events now has over 800 registered interested participants for 2015 European Masters Games in Nice.
 Schedule and Full Event Listing now available.
 Book your discounted accommodation now as this is in short supply.

 We are a partner of SPORT - Get Inspired - http://www.bbc.co.uk/sport/get-inspired

 This large multi-sport competition always brings together more than 10,000 veteran and senior athletes from all over the world.
 26 sports are offered and include Archery, Athletics (track and road), Badminton, Basketball, Beach Volleyball, Canoe-Kayak (ocean racing), Cycling (road and criterium), Fencing, Football, Handball, Judo, Karate, Orienteering, Sailing, Sea Rowing, Softball, Squash, Swimming, Table Tennis, Tennis, TouchRugby, Weightlifting and Wrestling.
 Disability sports are Athletics and Tennis.